Killing of Brian Deneke: Camp's probation violations

-In June 2001 Camp was apprehended for underage drinking and was arrested for being a minor in the possession of alcohol.
+In June 2001, Camp was apprehended for underage drinking and was arrested for being a minor in the possession of alcohol.
 Michael Camp, father of Dustin, attempted to cover for his son's probation violations.
 Michael Camp was formally charged with making false statements to the police.
 He was sentenced to 60 days' deferred adjudication (a type of probation) and a US$100 fine after a plea bargain.
 In September 2001, Dustin Camp received an eight-year prison sentence for violating his probation.
 Dustin's brother David was also arrested during the June events.
 He served one year of probation for providing alcohol to minors and hindering police efforts to arrest Dustin Camp.

-In 2006 Dustin Camp was paroled under supervision until his sentence expired in 2009.
+In 2006, Camp was paroled under supervision until his sentence expired in 2009.

 Media coverage and significance

-Deneke's funeral service was held at St. Mary's Catholic Church on December 16, 1997, in Amarillo.

 His death shook Amarillo and horrified the punk subculture.
 Punks in Amarillo reported that they had often been targets of abuse and harassment by jocks because of their differences, even before the incident; after the trial there was a general feeling that Camp walked free because he was seen as a "good kid", unlike the punks.
 The lenient sentence for Camp caused a public outcry in Amarillo and incited a debate on whether the city was a tolerant place.
 The mayor of Amarillo, Kel Seliger, attempted to distance the town from the verdict.
 "It was not a community verdict," he said, "it was 12 people."
 Nonetheless, the murder trial had prompted the mayor to emphasize tolerance for differences and mutual respect.
 Deneke's father was unsurprised by the lenient verdict: "Quite honestly," Deneke's father said, "we had been prepared for that.
 If you pay attention to what happens in the criminal justice system, it's not unusual".

 National television and radio paid attention to the case in 1999 and 2000 being featured on Leeza, Dateline NBC, 20/20, NPR, and in an MTV documentary, Criminal "Punks vs Preps".

-The widely syndicated City Confidential episode "Amarillo, TX: High School Hit & Run" in 2005 reinforced interest in the case.
+A 2005 episode of the A&E documentary series City Confidential episode renewed interest in the case.
 In 2000, musician Marilyn Manson discussed the Deneke case at the Disinfo conference while addressing the issue of the causes of youth violence.

-The conflict between jocks and punks in Amarillo has been compared to the widespread social divisions in Columbine High School which have been said to contribute to the Columbine High School massacre.
+The conflict between jocks and punks in Amarillo has been compared to the widespread social divisions in Columbine High School which have been said to have contributed to the Columbine High School massacre.
 The Deneke case has also been referred to briefly in an academic article arguing the case for expanding the definitions of bias crime beyond the usual boundaries of religious, sexual and racial groups, to other social groupings.